zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/dapper-transaction-third-party-library.md

 ---
-Name: Dapper Transaction Library
+Title: Dapper Transaction - A Getting Started Tutorial to use Transaction
+MetaDescription: Discover Dapper.Transaction Library to use query and execute methods from the `IDbTransaction` interface.
+Learn about Dapper.Transaction limitations and how to install it with NuGet.
+LastMod: 2023-02-20
 ---

-# Dapper Transaction Library
+# Dapper Transaction: A Getting Started Tutorial to use Transaction

 ## What's Dapper Transaction?